tech-at-arl/Digital-Scholarship-Institute/January 2018/Information Visualization/README.md

 > Identify one or two opportunities to incorporate information
 > visualization methods into faculty or student collaborations in order
-> to demonstrate their confidence in using and promoting information
+> to demonstrate confidence in using and promoting information
 > visualization as a mode of digital scholarship research and
 > dissemination
 >